Suruga Bay

 Suruga Bay (駿河湾, Suruga-wan) is a bay on the Pacific coast of Honshū in Shizuoka Prefecture, Japan.
 It is situated north of a straight line from Omaezaki Point to Irōzaki Point at the tip of the Izu Peninsula and surrounded by Honshū to the southwest and west and the Izu Peninsula to the east.

 Geology

-Suruga Bay is a place of contrasts.
-Japan's loftiest peak, Mount Fuji at 3776 m, rises from the 2500 m depth of the Suruga Trough running up the middle of the bay, which makes it Japan's deepest.
-Numerous rivers—especially the major Fuji, the Ōi, and Abe rivers—empty into its western portion, giving that area of the bay a seabed rich in submarine canyons and other geographical features, whereas at the bay's easternmost end, only the Kano River empties into a pocket called Uchiura-wan at Numazu, Shizuoka, where the Izu Peninsula connects to Honshu, giving the water greater transparency and leaving the seabed largely flat except for a number of small rocky islands, some joined to the mainland by tombolos.
-This seabed variety coincides with coastline differences as well: The western and central sections of the Suruga Bay coastline, roughly from Shizuoka to Numazu, are characterized by sandy beaches such as those at Yuigahama and Tagonoura, whereas the eastern and northeastern stretches from Numazu down the southwestern coast of the Izu Peninsula to Irōzaki, are generally rocky.
+Suruga Bay contains the Suruga Trough which runs up the middle of the bay, Japan's deepest trough.

+Numerous rivers—including the Fuji, Ōi, and Abe rivers—empty into the western portion carving out submarine canyons.
+At the bay's easternmost end, the Kano River empties into a pocket called Uchiura-wan at Numazu, Shizuoka.
+The eastern end holds a number of small rocky islands, some joined to the mainland by tombolos.

+The western and central sections of the Suruga Bay coastline, roughly from Shizuoka to Numazu, are characterized by sandy beaches such as those at Yuigahama and Tagonoura, whereas the eastern and northeastern stretches from Numazu down the southwestern coast of the Izu Peninsula to Irōzaki, are generally rocky.